-The special session entitled TEChnological Approaches TO develop sustaiNabIlity of Cultural heritage (TECTONIC 2020) is a forum that will share ideas, projects, researches results, models, experiences, applications etc. focus on Preventive Conservation of marine and aerial Cultural Heritage.
+The special session entitled New perspectives and solutions in Cultural Heritage is a forum that will share ideas, projects, researches results, models, experiences, applications etc. focus on Preventive Conservation of marine and aerial Cultural Heritage.
 New technological proposals, many of them based on Artificial Intelligence, are currently being applied as measures and processes for the conservation of cultural heritage.
 This special session has its main objectives:

 - To maximize the value of research outcomes by promoting knowledge exchange, interactions, partnerships and inclusive engagement between cultural heritage researchers, individuals and organizations outside the immediate research community.

 - To encourage the implementation and transmission of research outcomes and to communicate them and the knowledge acquired among researchers and stakeholder sectors.